askui/askui/docs/docs/general/06-Tutorials/shop-demo.md

 ### 3. Fill out Login Information

 After opening the login dialog, we need to enter an email address and a password.
-For this we will use the `typeIn` command.
+For this we will use the `typeIn` action.
 After filling in an email address, depending on the browser used the textfield may open an auto-complete drop-down that overlaps with the password field:

 ![Overlap](./images/login_overlap.png)